 Buy or lease a car?

-Which is smarter for the entrepreneur
+What is smarter for the entrepreneur

 Buying a car: advantages and disadvantages